Creatives everywhere have had to find new ways to spread their artistic talents during the COVID-19 pandemic.

 Around the time when initial COVID-19 closures were announced, the Bakersfield City Ballet was preparing for its second annual show.
 Peggy Dolkis with Ballet West was staging the second act of "Swan Lake" in its entirety for the first time in Bakersfield, and Ueberroth said the dancers were beyond excited to premiere it to local audiences.

-Tears of joy should have been shed by the dancers, but shutdowns caused tears of sadness and disappointment.
+Tears of joy should have been shed by the dancers, but shutdowns caused tears full of sadness and disappointment.

 "I know myself and the dancers had put in so many hours, classes and rehearsals, all leading up to the pinnacle of what you’re working on," Ueberroth said.